Stalking

 What is stalking?

-Stalking is a pattern of behavior directed at a specific person that would cause a reasonable person to feel fear and/or emotional distress.
-The vast majority of stalking victims are stalked by someone they know, with about 40% being by a current or former intimate partner, and about 42% by an acquaintance.
+Stalking is a pattern of behavior directed at a specific person that would cause a reasonable person to feel fear or emotional distress.

-Many stalkers combine criminal acts (property damage, trespassing) with legal behaviors (sending gifts or texts).
+Most stalking victims are stalked by someone they know, with about 40% being by a current or former intimate partner, and about 42% by an acquaintance.1 Many stalkers combine criminal acts (property damage, trespassing) with legal behaviors (sending gifts or texts).
 Otherwise legal acts can become criminal when part of a stalking case.
-View our State Laws: Stalking page for more legal information on stalking.

 Surveillance is the most commonly identified stalking tactic and includes watching and gathering information about the victim.
 Has the offender: